Optimal quantisation of probability measures using maximum mean discrepancy: Introduction

 Extended notions of greedy optimisation, where at each step one seeks to add a point that is merely `sufficiently close' to optimal, were studied for KSD in \cite{chen2018stein}. \cite{chen2019stein} proposed a stochastic optimisation approach for this purpose.
 However, the global non-convex optimisation problem that must be solved to find the next point $x_n$ becomes increasingly difficult as more points are selected.
 This manifests, for example, in the increasing number of iterations required in the approach of \cite{chen2019stein}.

 This paper studies sequential minimisation of MMD over a \emph{finite} candidate set, instead of over the whole of $\mathcal{X}$.
 This obviates the need to use a numerical optimisation routine, requiring only that a suitable candidate set can be produced.
 Such an approach was recently described in \cite{riabiz2020optimal}, where an algorithm termed \emph{Stein thinning} was proposed for greedy minimisation of KSD.
-The use of a discrete candidate set in the context of kernel herding was briefly discussed in \cite{chen2012super} and \citet[][Appx.\,G]{lacoste2015sequential}. \cite{mak2018support} proposed sequential selection from a discrete candidate set to approximately minimise energy distance, but theoretical analysis of this algorithm was not attempted.
+Discrete candidate sets in the context of kernel herding were discussed in \cite{chen2012super} and \citet{lacoste2015sequential}, and in \cite{paige16} for the case that the subset is chosen from the support of a discrete target. \cite{mak2018support} proposed sequential selection from a discrete candidate set to approximately minimise energy distance, but theoretical analysis of this algorithm was not attempted.